paulrobertlloyd/roadtrip/2-typography-and-grids/content.md

 Thankfully, we have a couple to choose from:

-* **em:** The em is intrinsically linked to type as this value is (usually) derived from the width of the ’M’ in each typeface.
+* **em:** The em is intrinsically linked to type as this value is (usually) derived from the width of the ‘M’ in each typeface.
 Importantly, this measure is relative to computed font size of its parent.
 For example, if your body font size is 16px, a child element with a font size of 2em would be 32px.

 * **%**: For other properties, particularly those affecting layout, the percentage is our friend.
 Again, this value is relative to the containing element.
 If you have a `<div>` with a width of 50%, and this contains a child element that also has a width of 50%, the calculated width of this child element will be 25% of the overall document width.